wolkenschieber/spotify-ripper/README.rst

-      -L LOG, --log LOG     Log in a log-friendly format to a file (use - to log to stdout) -m, --pcm             Saves a .pcm file with the raw PCM data -o, --overwrite       Overwrite existing MP3 files [Default=skip] -s, --strip-colors    Strip coloring from output[Default=colors]
+      -L LOG, --log LOG     Log in a log-friendly format to a file (use - to log to stdout) -m, --pcm             Saves a .pcm file with the raw PCM data -o, --overwrite       Overwrite existing MP3 files [Default=skip] -P, --playlist        Store playlist in separate directories and keep track of changes -s, --strip-colors    Strip coloring from output[Default=colors]
       -v VBR, --vbr VBR     Lame VBR encoding quality setting [Default=0] -V, --version         show program's version number and exit